 Furthermore, you have probably noticed that to the right of the symbol in the legend, another number is indicated.
 This reference, usually a 3 or 4 digit number, is a colour reference according to a DMC embroidery standard.
-You can click on this link to find out more about DMC colours via our associated blog post.
+For more details, you can read our other blog post about DMC colour chart.

 All that remains is to find wire number 3 on the supporting punch card.
 And you will notice that thread 3 is grey, and therefore does not correspond to the blue colour of the blue square symbol indicated on the canvas and on the paper guide.

 We therefore insist on the importance of a good preparation and a good location of your legends, symbols, and threads, so that you do not embroider the wrong thread and only realise it several hours or days later, which would imply a lot of work to correct everything.